Te Quiero: Romantic Style in da World

 "Te Quiero" was on the Latin Billboard charts all of 2008.
 It was No. 1 for 20 weeks.
 Flex performed this song on shows such as the Latin Grammys 2008, Premios Telehit 2008, Cristina, Premios Juventud 2008, One Nation, Vivo, Pepsi Musica, and many more.
 Thanks to his huge hit, Flex won many awards, received more recognition, and became popular worldwide.

 Reception

-Jason Birchmeier gave the album two stars who felt that Flex's vocals were "fair at best" while terrible at "Si No Te Tengo".
+Jason Birchmeier gave the album two stars.
+He felt that Flex's vocals were "fair at best" while terrible at "Si No Te Tengo".
 He also criticized the album as being "short on good songs" and that the romantic feel "becomes increasingly overbearing as the album progresses."